 Usually gum boil caused by pregnancy goes away by its own.
 In case the bump becomes unaesthetic or it leads to easy bleeding you can ask your dentist to remove it.
 It is an easy and fast procedure and sometimes local anesthesia is not needed.

-Common home remedies such as: salt water or hydrogen peroxide rinse as well as oil pulling can help to cure or prevent gumboils to form while pregnant.
+Common home remedies such as: salt water or hydrogen peroxide rinse as well as oil pulling can help to cure or prevent gumboils to form during pregnancy.

 Gum boil in children, how to treat it ?

 Gum abscess in children may be attributed to numerous causes first of all tooth cavity.
 If your child fails in keeping a goof oral hygiene, bacteria can attack either enamel tooth and gingiva.
 When the infection reaches the root of the tooth the abscess form and pus accumulates forming the bump.

 Children gum boil is treated in the same why like for adult so you book an appointment with your pediatric dentist to fix both the abscess and the tooth cavity.

 Draining the gum abscess

 Before to drain the gum boil your dentist will give you a local or topical anesthesia.
 Then there are two different procedure depending on where the boil is: